lpbaltazar/fundus-preprocessing/README.txt

 		* maxRadius	--> maximum radius of the circle.
 Adjust depending on the size of the image

 Output file of the image is JPEG

+Change the directory of the output folders in the files:
+	*move_images.py
+	*move_fiels.py

 Images are saved to a separate folder: output_images CSV files for the rgb values are saved to a separate folder: output_files